Simulation of MAPS and a MAPS-based Inner Tracker for the Super Tau-Charm Facility: MAPS characteristic simulation

 \subsection{Sensor response to minimum ionizing particles}

 The response of MAPS to MIP is investigated with \SI{1}{GeV/c} $\mu^-$ incident on the sensor.
+Unlike the TCAD simulation discussed in the previous section, which provides a deterministic approximation of charge deposition, here a Geant4-based Monte Carlo simulation is employed to account for the stochastic nature of particle energy loss and secondary particle generation.
 In order to determine the detection efficiency, a square region of $\pm 3$ times the pixel pitch around the true hit position is searched for any clusters exceeding threshold.
 The efficiency is consequently defined as the probability of finding an associated cluster with the hit.

-Fig.~\ref{efficiency} presents the detection efficiency as a function of in-pixel hit position at a threshold of \SI{300}{e^-}, the default design value for STCF MAPS.
-The results show that the ``LR epi'' process exhibits the lowest overall efficiency of 17\% while the efficiency for other processes remains above 98\%.
-This deterioration is attributed to the limited charge collection capability several micrometers away from its pixel center, since the depletion region is severely constrained.
+Fig.~\ref{efficiency} and \ref{efficiency2} present the detection efficiency as a function of in-pixel hit position at a threshold of \SI{300}{e^-}, which is chosen as a common reference in this study~\footnote{This threshold is motivated by the following consideration: for a \SI{20}{\micro\meter} epitaxial layer, a MIP deposits approximately \SI{1400}{e^-}, and even in the corner-sharing scenario each pixel is expected to collect about \SI{400}{e^-} (cf. Fig.~\ref{signal}), which ensures robust detection efficiency.}.
+Results for the standard pixel geometry at a lower threshold are provided in~\ref{app0} for comparison with other experiments.
+The ``LR epi'' process exhibits the lowest overall efficiency of 17\% while the efficiency for other processes remains above 98\%.
+This deterioration arises from the combined effects of a reduced depletion region and a short carrier lifetime, which together severely limit charge collection several micrometers away from the pixel center~\cite{STAR_HR_epi}.
+In addition, for the two strip-like sensor designs, the efficiency distribution is notably more uniform across the pixel area, a feature that is critical for their practical application in MAPS.

-The variation in MAPS performance with respect to different pixel thresholds is shown in Fig.~\ref{scan}.
-Results for two strip-like pixel designs in ``HR epi'' process are also included for comparison.
-The spatial resolution in $r-\phi$ direction and $z$ direction corresponds to the resolution along the short side and long side of pixel pitch, respectively.
+The main performance parameters---spatial resolution, detection efficiency, and cluster size---are shown in Fig.~\ref{scan} as functions of the pixel threshold, where threshold dispersion and electronic noise are not considered.
+Results for two strip-like pixel designs in ``HR epi'' process are also presented for comparison.
+Hits are reconstructed using charge-weighted center-of-gravity method to calculate the spatial resolution.
+The resolutions in the $r-\phi$ and $z$ directions correspond to the short and long sides of the pixel pitch, respectively.
 The results lead to several noteworthy conclusions: